patrickikhidero/models/ideal_response/README.md

     └── security.py
 ```
 Here's the code for each of the files excluding the __init__.py since it's only to tell python it's a package structure
+This module centralizes the configuration for the application using environment variables, allowing for easy adjustments without modifying the code.
+It manages server settings, SSH credentials, network interfaces, and logging configurations, making it adaptable to different environments by simply changing environment variables.
 1. `config.py`
 ```python
 import os